 For the Brioche: Obtain about 4 large or 5 medium sweet potatoes.
 Place rack in center of oven.
-Preheat oven to 400°F. Gently scrub and pat dry sweet potatoes, then pierce all over with paring knife and place on lined sheet pan.
+Preheat oven to 400°F (200°C).
+Gently scrub and pat dry sweet potatoes, then pierce all over with paring knife and place on lined sheet pan.
 Bake until juices caramelize and potatoes are baked through, 40-60 minutes.
 Allow to cool slightly, then peel off skin and cut into chunks, removing any blemished or overly stringy spots.
-Cut into large chunks and puree completely in a food processor.
-Measure out one cup, then another 1 1/4 cup for the filling and syrup, which can be refrigerated.
+Cut into large chunks and purée completely in a food processor.
+Measure out 1 cup, then another 1 1/4 cup for the filling and syrup, which can be refrigerated.

 Note: Soak will hold for up to 3 days in the refrigerator if you want to make it ahead or if you have leftovers.
 Whisk before using to break up any lumps of butter.

-To Make Syrup: Combine sweet potato puree, syrup, orange juice, allspice and salt in small mixing bowl and whisk to combine.
+For the Syrup: Combine sweet potato purée, syrup, orange juice, allspice and salt in small mixing bowl and whisk to combine.
 Pour generously over warm French toast.